Logical Operators

 (some truthy expression) || expr

-is short-circuit evaluated to the truthy
+is short-circuit evaluated to thetruthy

 expr

-part above is not evaluatedexpr
+part above is not evaluated - if

 o1 = true || true // t || t returns true o2 = false || true // f || t returns true o3 = true || false // t || f returns true o4 = false || (3 == 4) // f || f returns false o5 = 'Cat' || 'Dog' // t || t returns "Cat" o6 = false || 'Cat' // f || t returns "Cat" o7 = 'Cat' || false // t || f returns "Cat" o8 = '' || false // f || f returns false o9 = false || '' // f || f returns "" o10 = false || varObject // f || object returns varObject

-condition1 && condition2 // is always equal to: !(!condition1 || !condition2) condition1 || condition2 // is always equal to: !(!bCondition1 && !bCondition2)
+// given: condition1 && condition2 // is always equal to: !(!condition1 || !condition2) // conversely, condition1 || condition2 // is always equal to: !(!bCondition1 && !bCondition2)